-Three skiers have been killed by avalanches in Colorado in the last five days
+Three skiers have been killed by avalanches in Colorado during an 'especially dangerous' time

 "San Juan County Search and Rescue and other agencies recovered the bodies on December 20."

-Similarly, on Friday, another skier was recovered after he was caught, buried, and killed in an avalanche in the Gunnison zone, according to a news release from the CAIC.
+Similarly, on Friday, another skier, identified as Jeff Schneider, was recovered after he was caught, buried, and killed in an avalanche in the Gunnison zone, according to a news release from the CAIC.

 The skier had spoken with two other skiers about their descent plans, but when the pair returned to their snowmobile they realized the victim's snowmobile was still there.
 CAIC officials said the two backtracked his route and discovered a fresh avalanche.
 The skier was found but he did not survive.